istio-ecosystem/sail-operator/docs/README.md

 ## Gateways

-The Sail Operator does not manage Gateways.
-You can deploy a gateway manually either through [gateway-api](https://istio.io/latest/docs/tasks/traffic-management/ingress/gateway-api/) or through [gateway injection](https://istio.io/latest/docs/setup/additional-setup/gateway/#deploying-a-gateway).
+[Gateways in Istio](https://istio.io/latest/docs/concepts/traffic-management/#gateways) are used to manage inbound and outbound traffic for the mesh.
+The Sail Operator does not deploy or manage Gateways.
+You can deploy a gateway either through [gateway-api](https://istio.io/latest/docs/tasks/traffic-management/ingress/gateway-api/) or through [gateway injection](https://istio.io/latest/docs/setup/additional-setup/gateway/#deploying-a-gateway).
 As you are following the gateway installation instructions, skip the step to install Istio since this is handled by the Sail Operator.

 **Note:** The `IstioOperator` / `istioctl` example is separate from the Sail Operator.
 Setting `spec.components` or `spec.values.gateways` on your Sail Operator `Istio` resource **will not work**.

+For examples installing Gateways on OpenShift, see the [Gateways](common/create-and-configure-gateways.md) page.

 ## Update Strategy